 Are diagnostic labels helpful?

 Diagnostic labels are valuable and helpful.
-For example, if you came to see me and said you have OCD, both you and I would know what that means.
-I may understand more about it on a professional level, and only you would know your personal experience of it.
-Still, we would have an shared understanding of what you felt because you used the label OCD.
+For example, if you came to see me and said you have OCD, you and I would know what that means.
+I may understand more about it professionally, and only you would know your personal experience of it.
+Still, we would have a shared understanding of what you felt because you used the label OCD.

 For me, that would mean.

 I would expect you to tell me about uncomfortable thoughts and fears in your head.